 José D. Villalobos, Ph.D.

-Dr. José D. Villalobos is Associate Professor of Political Science and a UTEP Distinguished Teaching Professor.
+Dr. José D. Villalobos is Professor of Political Science and a UTEP Distinguished Teaching Professor.
 He received his Bachelor of Arts degree from the University of Texas at San Antonio and his doctoral degree from Texas A&M University.
 He is a recipient of the University of Texas System Regents' Outstanding Teaching Award, UTEP's Most Distinguished Faculty Member Award for commitment to teaching excellence, and, most recently, a UT System Curricular Innovation Grant.
-He is also an Inaugural Member of UTEP's Academy of Distinguished Teachers and has served as the Provost’s Faculty Fellow-in-Residence for UTEP's Center for Community Engagement.
+He has served as an Inaugural Member of UTEP's Academy of Distinguished Teachers, the Provost’s Faculty Fellow-in-Residence for UTEP's Center for Community Engagement, and currently serves as the Dean's Fellow for Community Engagement in Liberal Arts.

 His research examines U.S. institutional leadership/management, public opinion dynamics, and policy making in the areas of the U.S. presidency, race/ethnicity politics and identity, and immigration policy.
 His journal publications include articles in: Journal of Politics, Political Psychology, Political Research Quarterly, Presidential Studies Quarterly, Public Administration, American Behavioral Scientist, Administration & Society, International Journal of Public Administration, Review of Policy Research, and numerous other scholarly venues.
 Some of his recent work on the presidency includes an article that examines the role emotions play in presidential appeals for policy making (Presidential Studies Quarterly 2017) as well as a book chapter on presidential rhetoric and public policies in national security covering and comparing the Obama and Trump administrations (Routledge 2018).
 His research on the presidency has also applied public management theory to evaluate White House Chief of Staff influence (Public Administration 2014) and effectiveness in performance (Political Research Quarterly 2012, 2009).
 He is also co-author of the book Czars in the White House: The Rise of Policy Czars as Presidential Management Tools (University of Michigan Press 2015), which provides an in-depth analysis for better understanding the presidential staffing practice of appointing administrators—so-called policy czars—and charging them with directing the response to the nation’s most pressing crises.